Aging and Chronic Diseases

 Another preventative measure is getting regular check-ups and screenings.
 Regular check-ups and screenings can help detect chronic diseases early, when they are most treatable.
 This includes regular screenings for cancer, diabetes, and heart disease.

-In conclusion, chronic diseases have a significant impact on aging and can greatly affect our quality of life as we age.
+Chronic diseases have a significant impact on aging and can greatly affect our quality of life as we age.
 However, by maintaining a healthy lifestyle, quitting smoking, limiting alcohol consumption, and getting regular check-ups and screenings, we can greatly reduce our risk of developing chronic diseases and slow down the aging process.